 Maternal Addiction Recovery Center (MARC)

-The Maternal Addiction & Recovery Center provides comprehensive obstetrical care, outpatient addiction care and counseling for expectant mothers with opiate addiction.
+Our Maternal Addiction & Recovery Center, or MARC, provides comprehensive obstetrical care, outpatient addiction care and counseling for expectant mothers with opiate addiction.
 In partnership with the Marshall University Joan C. Edwards School of Medicine, Marshall Obstetrics & Gynecology and Marshall Psychiatry, MARC is committed to the safety and well-being of addicted mothers and their unborn children.

 In order to participate in the MARC program, patients must: